Netherlands: Government and politics

 The Netherlands has been a constitutional monarchy since 1815 and a parliamentary democracy since 1848.
 The Netherlands is described as a consociational state.
 Dutch politics and governance are characterised by an effort to achieve broad consensus on important issues.
-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, the Netherlands performs in the high range on overall democratic measures, with particular strengths in political representation, including elected government and inclusive suffrage.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, the Netherlands performs in the high range on overall democratic measures, with particular strengths in political representation, including elected government and inclusive suffrage.
 Furthermore, the Netherlands was ranked as the 17th best electoral democracy in the world by V-Dem Democracy indices in 2023 and 9th most democratic country in the world by the Democracy Index (The Economist) in 2022.

 The monarch is the head of state, at present King Willem-Alexander of the Netherlands.
 Constitutionally, the position is equipped with limited powers due to ministerial responsibility.

 The executive power is formed by the government that includes the monarch and the Council of Ministers, the deliberative organ of the Dutch cabinet.
 The cabinet usually consists of 13 to 16 ministers and a varying number of state secretaries.
 One to three ministers are ministers without portfolio.
 The council of ministers is presided over by the Prime Minister of the Netherlands, who often is the leader of the largest party of the coalition.
 The Prime Minister is a primus inter pares, with no explicit powers beyond those of the other ministers.
-Dick Schoof has been prime minister since July 2024, succeeding the longest-serving prime minister Mark Rutte.
+Rob Jetten has been the prime minister since February 2026.